Joyce Grove: History

 On November 14, 1913, a fire damaged the roof and the mansion was rebuilt and enlarged.

 Robert Fleming's grandson, Ian Fleming, author of the James Bond novels, spent much of his childhood at Joyce Grove.

 At Robert Fleming's death in 1933, his son Philip Fleming inherited the entire Nettlebed estate including Joyce Grove.
 In 1937, Philip gave Joyce Grove to Peter Fleming, his nephew.
 The next year, Peter donated it to St Mary's Hospital, who used it as a convalescent home.

 By the 1950s, St Mary's Hospital had partnered with Royal Berkshire Hospital to train nurses at Joyce Grove.

 Sue Ryder Charity purchased Joyce Grove mansion and estate from St Mary's and opened Joyce Grove as the Nettlebed Palliative Care Hospice, in 1979.

 In November 2011 Sue Ryder Charity announced that the hospice was for sale and that they intended to vacate the building in 2013 when palliative care was to be transferred to Townlands Community Hospital in Henley-on-Thames.
-However, the project was delayed due to the re-structure of the NHS, so the transfer of palliative services is now scheduled to take place in May 2016.
-In December 2014 Sue Ryder announced that they would no longer be moving to 'Townlands' and would continue providing care at Nettlebed Hospice.
+However, the project was delayed due to the re-structure of the NHS, so the transfer of palliative services was scheduled to take place in May 2016.
+In December 2014 however, Sue Ryder announced that they would no longer be moving to 'Townlands' and would continue providing care at Nettlebed Hospice.
+In January 2022 it was announced that the site had been sold to Beechcroft Developments of Wallingford for conversion to a residential care home.

 Movie and television location

 Joyce Grove has been a filming location for British television shows, documentaries and one movie.
-Joyce Grove was Deverill Hall in the episode "Right Ho, Jeeves" from Jeeves and Wooster, a 1992 TV series.
+Joyce Grove was Deverill Hall in "Right Ho, Jeeves" a 1992 episode of the TV series Jeeves and Wooster.
 Stock footage of Joyce Grove was used in the 2000 biographical documentary "Ian Fleming: 007's Creator".
-In the "Midsomer Murders" TV series, Joyce Grove was Bledlow Manor for the 2008 episode "Blood Wedding".
+In the Midsomer Murders TV series, Joyce Grove was Bledlow Manor for the 2008 episode "Blood Wedding".
 Joyce Grove was shown as the exterior of Meadowbrook School for the 2009 TV series episode "Agatha Christie's Poirot : Cat Among the Pigeons" and also as Hunterbury House for the 2003 TV series episode " Agatha Christie's Poirot: Sad Cypress".
 Filming of the documentary "The Real Casino Royale" was done at several locations including Joyce Grove.
 In the 2013 movie The Imitation Game, about World War II code breaker Alan Turing, Joyce Grove was used for exterior shots of Bletchley Park.
-It will feature in HBO's new UK-based fantasy/super hero show The Nevers.
+It featured in HBO's UK-based fantasy/super hero show The Nevers.
+It was also used as the manor Fawney Rig in Netflix's television adaptation of The Sandman.